Chao-Xi/jxazurebook/docs/az305/9az305_summary.md

 ![Alt Image Text](../images/az305_9_29.png "Body image")

-## What is Serverless?
+## 11 What is Serverless?

-### What is Serverless?
+### 11-1 What is Serverless?

 Serverless architecture generally describes fully managed cloud services.

-The classification of a cloud service being serverless is not a Boolean answer (ves or no), but an answer on a scale where a cloud service has a degree of serverless.
+The classification of a cloud service as being serverless is not a Boolean answer (yes or no), but an answer on a scale where a cloud service has a degree of serverless.

 A serverless service could have all or most of the following characteristics: